TimonPost/cargo-toml-format/README.md

 - [X] Section header and the first following keys should NOT be separated by space.
 - [X] Sections are separated by a single newline.

+### Comments

+- [x] If the comment is inline, on the same line as an item, it should be separated from the item by one space.
+- [x] Arrays where each line is wrapped on a new line may contain comments at the line ending to elaborate on certain array items.
+- [ ] Arrays where each line is wrapped on a new line may contain comments as entries to elaborate on certain arrray items.

 ## Keys

 - [X] Keys within sections have no spaces in between them.